Croatia is a beautiful country full of gorgeous nature reserves and old towns. What are the most beautiful places in Croatia? Check it out.

 Plitvice Lakes National Park

 Of course, Plitvice Lakes National Park should be on this list.
 This is perhaps the most beautiful place in Croatia and one of the most beautiful national parks in Europe.
 In the park, you will find dozens of waterfalls set between green trees and turquoise lakes.
 The wooden boardwalks in the park make it look even more beautiful.
 This is one of the most visited places in Croatia and that is very understandable.
-It really is absolutely gorgeous and you get to see one of the most beautiful waterfalls in the world.
+It is absolutely gorgeous and you get to see one of the most beautiful waterfalls in the world.

 - Where to stay: Villa Knezevic, cozy guest house within walking distance of the park.